Contingencyplana/making_friends_0/docs/creative_ecosystem_ai.md

 ### 1. From *Making Friends AI* → **Friendship Networks AI**
 *Synergy:* Many Doctors, many companions, woven across timelines.
 Cyberfriends learn to collaborate, cross-support, and link labs.

+**Note:** The *Making Friends AI* is both the first proto-structure and a **harbinger** of the rest.
+It overlaps with many of the other fifteen AIs, as its planning scrolls (`great_dream.md`,
+`great_vision.md`, `golden_sunshine_and_silver_rain.md`, etc.) set the seeds for their emergence.
+Thus, it is foundation, genesis and guide: the scrolls that accompany it preserve not just one path,
+but the doctrine that the others grow from.

 ### 2. From *Supreme Simplicity AI* → **Clarity Compass AI**
 *Synergy:* A living design doctrine embedded in every system.
 Detects creeping complexity and prunes it, ensuring joy and ease scale with growth.